FolkerKinzel/Tsltn/Tsltn/Roadmap.md

 ### 2.6
 - [x] Bugfix in XmlFragmentBeautifier.
-- [ ] Extras -> Change Source File: Initial directory should be the current source file directory.
+- [x] Extras -> Change Source File: Initial directory should be the current source file directory.
+- [x] Extras -> Change Source File: Initial file name should be the current file name without path.
 - [ ] After changing the source file the  FileSystemWatcher should watch the new source file.
 - [ ] After searching an entry and jumping to begin afterwards, moving forward gives not the second node of the file but the previous search result.